Ascalapha odorata

 The erebid moth Ascalapha odorata, commonly known as the black witch, is a large bat-shaped, dark-colored nocturnal moth, normally ranging from the southern United States to Brazil.
 Ascalapha odorata is also migratory into Canada and most states of United States.
 It is the largest noctuoid in the continental United States.
-In the folklore of many Central American cultures, it is associated with death or misfortune.
+In the folklore of many Central and South American cultures, it is associated with death or misfortune.

 Physical description

 Female moths can attain a wingspan of 24 cm.
 The dorsal surfaces of their wings are mottled brown with hints of iridescent purple and pink, and, in females, crossed by a white bar.
 The diagnostic marking is a small spot on each forewing shaped like a number nine or a comma.
 This spot is often green with orange highlights.
 Males are somewhat smaller, reaching 12 cm in width, darker in color and lacking the white bar crossing the wings.
 The larva is a large caterpillar up to 7 cm in length with intricate patterns of black and greenish-brown spots and stripes.